violetr/fem/README.md

 fem = FEM(K)
 fem.fit(data)
 ```
-where `K` is the number of clusters.
+where `K` is the number of clusters and `data` is a numpy array with one observation per row.

 To get the clustering labels you just need to access the labels attribute of the method object like this: